All of the Six Flags Locations in the US: Ranked

 8. Six Flags Great Escape - Queensbury, New York

-Although this park opened in 1954, it would open as Storytown USA, and would not convert to the Six Flags name until 29 years later.
+Originally opening as Storytown USA in 1954, this park would not convert to the Six Flags name until 29 years later.

 Six Flags Great Escape features 35 total attractions including 10 water rides along with 6 roller coasters.